Watch Now: Accessibility as Inclusion: Panel Conversation

-From the Dean: Our Commitment to Diversity, Equity, Inclusion, and Belonging in the Arts
+From the Dean: Our Commitment to Belonging and Inclusive Engagement+ in the Arts

 One of the reasons that the world values artists is that we tend toward building things.
 Things like melodies and harmonies, shapes and structures, stories and movements, images and insights that offer people a chance to step outside themselves, if only briefly, and join a community of shared experience.